jaspalmajoka/WNC-EMR-Sawtooth/README.md

 6. Run `docker-compose up` to start the docker containers for validator, client, swagger-doc and explorer.

+# List of API Entitity status in implementation

 API Entity  | Status
 --- | --- |